bitwalker/functools/README.md

 **Cons**: Prepend a value to a LinkedList

+**Generate**: Create an infinite list given an initial value and a function that takes the previous value and generates the next one.
+For example, passing a function with the signature `f(x) => x * x` would create a list of values where each is the square of the element preceding it.

 **LinkedList**: A traditional linked list structure where each node of the list contains it's current value (Head) and a pointer to the next node in the list (Tail).
 This enables nifty things like infinite sequences, and lazy evaluation.
 Create one using `List`, or `Cons`.

 LinkedList currently supports the following methods:

 ```
+// View the list as a string
+String() string

 // The length of the list
 Length() int